 Education and training

-Applicants must be Australian or New Zealand citizens or a Permanent Resident and are required to pass a Traffic and Criminal Check.
-They also need to hold a current Provide First Aid Certificate and a ‘C’ Class driver’s licence, with no more than eight demerit points.
+To join the WA Police, you must be an Australian or New Zealand citizen or permanent resident, and pass a traffic and criminal check.
+You also need to hold a current Provide First Aid Certificate and a ‘C’ class driver’s licence.

-Applicants who meet these pre-requirements will be invited to commence the selection process, involving a series of written, physical, psychological and medical checks.
+Applicants who meet these pre-requirements will be invited to commence the selection process, involving a series of written, physical, psychological, medical, background and integrity checks.

-If you are between the ages of 16 and 18 years you can apply for a cadet traineeship through the Western Australia Police Department.
+If you are Aboriginal and/or Torres Strait Islander, Culturally and Linguistically Diverse, Maori or Pacific Islander and 17 years or older, you can apply for a cadet traineeship through the Western Australia Police Department.
 You will need to have Australian or New Zealand citizenship or permanent residency in Australia.

-You can also complete the two year Associate Degree in Criminology and Justice at Edith Cowan University.
-However, if you wish to apply for a position as a police officer, you will need to apply at the start of your third semester of university study.
+You can also undertake the two-year Associate Degree in Criminology and Justice at Edith Cowan University.
+However, if you wish to apply for a position as a police officer, you will need to apply for the six-month Police Academy Practicum at the start of your third semester of university study.
 Confirm your eligibility to become a police officer in Western Australia prior to enrolling in the course.
-Contact the university for more information.
+Contact Edith Cowan University for more information.